Skip to content

 settings/local.py

-from django_o11y.logging.config import build_logging_dict
+from django_o11y.logging.setup import build_logging_dict

 settings/production.py

-from django_o11y.logging.config import build_logging_dict
+from django_o11y.logging.setup import build_logging_dict

 settings/test.py

-from django_o11y.logging.config import build_logging_dict
+from django_o11y.logging.setup import build_logging_dict

 Usage

-logger = structlog.get_logger(__name__)
+logger = get_logger()

 logger.info("order_placed", order_id=order_id, amount=total)